census-instrumentation/opencensus-website/README.md

 # opencensus.io

-This repo contains the source for the [opencensus.io][website] website.
+This repo contains all about the source for the [opencensus.io][website] website.

 ## Contributing